Updated May 2015

 - Unless you live under a lucky star, you will get rejected again and again and again.
 The query and submission process takes enormous dedication and persistence.
 We’re talking about years of work.
 Novelists and memoirists often face the biggest battle—there’s enormous competition.

 - Never call an agent or editor to query or ask questions (or just chat) if you are not a client or author.
 Never query by telephone—and I wouldn’t do it even if the guidelines recommend it.
 You’ll mess it up.

 - Agents and editors do not want you (a non-client or author) to visit them at their offices.
 Do not plan a visit to New York and go knocking on doors, and don’t ask an agent/editor for a lunch or coffee appointment if you don’t have a relationship already.
 If you’d like to interact with an agent or editor, attend a writers conference.

-- You must be an active marketer and promoter of your book.
+- You’ll be far more attractive to a publisher if they believe you’ll be an active marketer and promoter of your book.
 If you come to the table with media savvy or an established platform (audience or readership), you’ll have an easier time getting that first deal.

-- For nonfiction authors: Don’t go looking for a publishing deal because you’re looking for the authority or platform that a book can give you.
+- For nonfiction authors: Don’t go looking for a publishing deal because you need the authority or platform that a book can give you.
 Rather, you must already have the platform and authority, and thus be qualified to write a book.
 YOU bring the audience to the publisher, not the reverse.

 Many writers are familiar with the reasons to attend conferences, but not all understand how to get more out of them.
-Here are 3 ways you can superpower your experience.
+Here are 3 ways you can get the most out of your experience.

 - Select a conference where you can meet with a specific author, editor or agent who is absolutely ideal for your work (after lengthy and intensive research).
 Get a critique session or an appointment—but only if you feel like you’ve taken your work as far as you possibly can on your own.
 This is important.